What to Expect When Buying a Manufactured Home in a Land-Lease Community

 A common question is: Do manufactured homes in land-lease communities appreciate?

-The answer is yes—but differently than traditional real estate.
+The answer is yes—but that appreciation is subject to factors that differ from traditional real estate.

 Factors that influence value: